-The Standard Method may be used, if the space has no less volume than 50 cubic feet per 1,000 BTUH (4.8 cubic meters per kW) input rating for all gas appliances installed in the space.
-The
+The Standard Method may be used, if the space has no less volume than 50 cubic feet per 1,000 BTUH (4.8 cubic meters per kW) of the maximum input ratings for all gas appliances installed in the space.
+The standard method permits indoor air to be used for combustion and ventilation air.

-The Known Air Infiltration Rate Method shall be used if the infiltration rate is known to be less than 0.40 air changes per hour (ACH) and equal to or greater than 0.10 ACH.
+The Known Air Infiltration Rate Method shall be used if the infiltration rate is known to be less than 0.40 air changes per hour

+(ACH) and equal to or greater than 0.10 ACH.
 Infiltration rates greater than 0.60 ACH shall not be used.
 The minimum required volume of the space varies with the number of ACH and shall be determined per Table 2 or Equations 1 and 2.
 Determine the minimum required volume for each appliance in the space, and add the volumes together to get the total minimum required volume for the space.